Peyton Siva

-Peyton Robert Siva Jr. (born October 24, 1990) is an American professional basketball player who last played for the Illawarra Hawks of the National Basketball League (NBL).
-He played college basketball for Louisville, leading the school to two Final Fours including a national championship his senior season.
+Peyton Robert Siva Jr. (born October 24, 1990) is an American college basketball coach and former professional player.
+He is currently an assistant coach for the Louisville Cardinals of the Atlantic Coast Conference (ACC).
+He played college basketball for Louisville, leading the school to two Final Fours, including a national championship his senior season.
 He was drafted by the Detroit Pistons, who selected him with the 56th overall pick in the 2013 NBA draft.

 Early life and education

 Siva is of Samoan descent and grew up in a troubled Seattle neighborhood.
 His mother worked three jobs to try to support the family.
 His father was mostly absent, struggling with drug and alcohol addiction throughout Siva's childhood.
 The younger Siva successfully talked his father out of killing himself.

 Siva, determined to escape the fate of other family members, plunged himself into sports.
 When he first tried out for youth football, he was too light to play, but managed to make weight.
 He soon developed a reputation as a relentlessly aggressive athlete in both football and basketball, and as a promising young prospect.
 Siva also made it a point to avoid alcohol and drugs, and helped many other boys in his neighborhood avoid gang involvement, partially by persuading his mother to let them stay at her house on weekends.